-Amount of Light
+Increase the Amount of Light

 Most people like to open their windows to let the fresh air into their homes.
-Double-hung and casement windows both open, but a double-hung window, by design, can only open one half of the total opening because the sashes slide up and down over each other.
+Double-hung and casement windows both open, but a double-hung window can only open one half of the total opening because the sashes slide up and down over each other.
 On the other hand, the entire sash on the casement window cranks out allowing the window to be opened.
 Another benefit of casement windows is that when opened, the sash can catch the wind and redirect it into the home.
 That’s why it’s important to hinge casement windows so they can catch the prevailing breeze.
-A plus for double hung windows is that either sash can be opened independently of the other.
+A plus for double-hung windows is that either sash can be opened independently of the other.
 Many people with pets and small children will lower only the top sash, allowing air in, but protecting the lower part of the screen from claws and small hands.

 Modern casement and double-hung windows have cleaning features that make it easy to clean the glass from the interior.
-For example, Pella double hung windows pivot into the home at the bottom of both the top and bottom sash.
+For example, Pella double-hung windows pivot into the home at the bottom of both the top and bottom sash.
 Likewise, when open, Pella casement windows have enough clearance between the sash and the frame to allow homeowners to clean the exterior glass from the interior.

-Beauty is in the eye of the beholder, but often the type of window we use is dictated by the architectural style of our home.
+Beauty is in the eye of the beholder, but often the style of window we use is dictated by the architecture of our home.
 Although there are no concrete rules on this, a general consensus is that double-hung windows are more traditional and historic, while casement windows are more modern and contemporary.
 This doesn’t mean that you can’t replace double-hung windows with casement windows, or vice versa, you’ll just need to understand how the change will affect the overall look and curb appeal of your home.

 A Few Last Things to Consider